 Understanding SR-22 insurance in Michigan

-SR-22 insurance isn't a specific type of insurance.
-Instead, an SR-22 is a form your insurance company files with the state showing you have at least the minimum required car insurance to be on the road in Michigan.
-SR-22 insurance refers to auto insurance coverage where an SR-22 has been filed by the company on your behalf.
+SR-22 insurance isn't a separate type of insurance.
+It's a form your insurance company files with the state to show that you carry the minimum car insurance required to drive in Michigan.
+When people say SR-22 insurance, they're generally talking about car insurance that includes an SR-22 filing by the insurance company on your behalf.

 "Certain things trigger the requirement for an SR-22 filing, such as a DUI, having a lot of points on your license, getting into an accident without insurance, or having your license suspended or revoked.
 But in every case, the driver is notified by the DMV that they are required to have this form.
 You would have to check the box that you are required to have an SR 22 filing.
 The insurance company typically charges a fee to file or maintain that filing, which varies by insurance company," says Dorothy Cato with Skyway Insurance Services LLC in Monroe, North Carolina.